uri-library-data-services/iassist-preview/content/blog/iassist-quarterly-volume-421-available.md

 conferences or other conferences and workshops, from local presentations or papers especially written for the IQ.
 When you are preparing a presentation, give a thought to turning your one-time presentation into a lasting contribution.
-We permit authors \'deep links\' into the IQ as well as deposition of the paper in your local repository.
+We permit authors 'deep links' into the IQ as well as deposition of the paper in your local repository.
 Chairing a conference session with the purpose of aggregating and integrating papers for a special issue IQ is also much appreciated as the